angelgr-com/spring-backend/README.md

 ## Requirements

 - Customers can:
-  - Consult the models of bicycles available.
+  - Consult the available restaurants.
-  - Reserve a bicycle by choosing the pick-up and drop-off times.
+  - Reserve a table by choosing the time.
   - Cancel a reservation.